hashicorp/vscode-terraform/README.md

 "opentofu.experimentalFeatures.validateOnSave": true
 ```

 This will create diagnostics for any elements that fail validation.
-You can also run `terraform validate` by issuing the `Terraform: validate` in the command palette.
+You can also run `tofu validate` by issuing the `OpenTofu: validate` in the command palette.

 ### Multiple Workspaces